BroodLK/aa_bb/README.md

   - Contacts below 0 status are added to hostile
     - Both Corp and Alliances
   - Contacts above 0 are added to members
-    - Both Corp and ALliances
+    - Both Corp and Alliances
-  - Contacts at 0 (nuetral)
+  - Contacts at 0 (neutral)
     - You are presented with 3 choices
       - Ignore, do nothing.
       - Add them to ignore list.
       - Add them to hostile list.

 ### What it does NOT do
 - It does **not** delete or create contacts in game